microsoft/AcademicContent/Events and Hacks/Student Hacks/cog_services_mentor.md

 How to get in touch with cog services engineers:
 - Slack group: https://azureappliedai.slack.com/
-- StackOverflow – use “microsoft-cognitive” tag (@Noelle – this was my guess, correct me if there’s a different one you prefer 😊)
+- StackOverflow – use “microsoft-cognitive” tag

 What to demo:
 - aka.ms/intelligentkiosk (only available for @microsoft.com accounts)